mails2nitesh/kfm/kfm2/widgets/jstree/README.txt

-the following edits are by kae (kae@verens.com) to see the original file listing and source of jsTree, please download a full copy from http://www.jstree.com/
+the following edits are by kae (kae@verens.com) to see the original file listing and source of jsTree, please download a full copy from http://www.jstree.com/ see ../demos/jstree.html for an example of how to use this with KFM